tomexiskandar/Copython/README.md

 copy MySQL table and sql query to SQL Server table<br />
 copy Oracle sql query to SQL Server<br />
 copy Oracle table to SQL Server

+See examples of usage, please go to test folder for test files and their file config (cf).